 Also of interest is that Homer Glen has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Homer Glen citizens is very high relative to the national average among all cities (21.84%): 35.66% of adults in Homer Glen have a bachelor's degree or even advanced degree.
+The population of Homer Glen is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.66% of adults in Homer Glen have a bachelor's degree or even advanced degree.

 The per capita income in Homer Glen in 2010 was $36,660, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $146,640 for a family of four.